AJAskey/FRED-Tools/README.md

  ---

  The **data** directory contains a file named *fred-series-info.txt* which contains the series IDs I have found useful over the past 10+ years.
+The file is tab delimited and imports well into Excel for column width control.

  ---